EnzymeFunctionInitiative/EST/docs/index.rst

 Enzyme Function Initiative
 ==========================

 Welcome to the Enzyme Function Initiative Documentation!
-Information is available for the following pipelines.
+The following resources are available to help you use the tools.

 .. toctree::
-    source/est/index.rst
+    source/guides/index
-    source/ssn/index.rst
+    source/pipelines/index
-    :maxdepth: 1
+    :maxdepth: 2